TRANSPLANT SERVICES

 Living Donor Liver Transplants

 The liver transplant program at NewYork-Presbyterian, Columbia, and Weill Cornell Medicine is among the longest-established and most experienced programs in North America.
-As the first liver transplant program in the world to offer fully laparoscopic (minimally invasive) living donor transplant surgery, our organ transplant surgeons are pioneers in the field, performing advanced techniques on some of the most complex transplants, improving patient outcomes and safety.
+Our focus has been on innovation in surgical techniques for living donor transplant surgery.
+Our organ transplant surgeons are pioneers in minimally invasive donor surgeries.
+We were the first and largest laparoscopic donor program in the nation.
+As of 2024, all of our donor operations are performed robotically- making us the largest robotic live donor program in the nation.
+This advanced minimally invasive technique allows us to perform some of the most complex transplants while improving patient outcomes and safety.

 What is Living Donor Liver Transplant?